 Members gain both direct and indirect benefits from their cooperative.
 A direct benefit is an assured source of supply and markets for their products, which can directly increase their income.
-Indirect benefits to members are policing the market of goods and services, leadership development, business knowledge, and social recognition.
+Indirect benefits to members are "policing" the market of goods and services, leadership development, and increasing business knowledge.
 How much benefit members receive from the cooperative depends on their level of participation.
 Members may have the privilege of sharing in the benefits of the cooperative, but also must share in the responsibility of providing financing based on proportional use or financial losses.